Tekera Management Team

 Mama Ida, as everyone fondly calls her, comes from Lwega - Tekera Village and is a grandmother to 8 wonderful grandchildren!
 She has been working with the Women’s Craft Club as their treasurer and secretary for over 10 years.
 She is also on the PTA and is active in various aspects of her grandchildren's education and upbringing.
 She loves her job in the Craft group and is delighted to be part of a process helping other women achieve self-sufficiency and financial support through creating and selling their handmade crafts.

-Sonya Sangster is the Tekera Foundations CEO.
-She brings to the Foundation almost 10 years of development experience, previously working closely with Ugandan communities in healthcare, education, gender equity, poverty reduction, economic development, socio-cultural empowerment, agriculture and climate change adaptation.
+Sonya Sangster was the Tekera Foundations CEO.
+Sonya brings to the Foundation almost 14 years of development experience, previously working closely with Ugandan communities in healthcare, education, gender equity, poverty reduction, economic development, socio-cultural empowerment, agriculture and climate change adaptation.
+Sonya's earlier position as a Commercial airline pilot for a Canadian company that contracted for the United Nations took them to many African countries.
+They held positions as Captain, Training Captain, and Line Check/Indoctrination Captain.
+Sonya was based overseas for a number of years flying humanitarian support for various UN missions.

 Jodi brings to TF a joint degree in History of Developing Countries and International Relations in Political Science.
 After university, Jodi worked as Western Canada’s Information Officer for the Immigration and Refugee Board of Canada.This position entailed not only research and national dissemination on source countries of refugees but also claim specific information based on the United Nations Refugee Convention.